21-Hydroxylase: Mechanism

 Studies of the human enzyme expressed in yeast initially classified 17-hydroxyprogesterone as the preferred substrate for steroid 21-hydroxylase, however, later analysis of the purified human enzyme found a lower K_{M} and greater catalytic efficiency for progesterone over 17-hydroxyprogesterone.

-The catalytic efficiency of steroid 21-hydroxylase for conversion of progesterone in humans is approximately 1.3 x 10^{7} M^{−1}s^{−1} at 37 °C. This makes it the most catalytically efficient P450 enzyme of those reported to date, and catalytically more efficient than the closely related bovine steroid 21-hydroxylase enzyme.
+The catalytic efficiency of steroid 21-hydroxylase for conversion of progesterone in humans is approximately 1.3 × 10^{7} M^{−1}s^{−1} at 37 °C. This efficiency makes it the most catalytically efficient P450 enzyme of those reported to date, and catalytically more efficient than the closely related bovine steroid 21-hydroxylase enzyme.
 C-H bond breaking to create a primary carbon radical is thought to be the rate-limiting step in the hydroxylation.

 Clinical significance

 Congenital adrenal hyperplasia

 Genetic variants in the CYP21A2 gene cause a disturbance in the development of the enzyme, leading to congenital adrenal hyperplasia (CAH) due to 21-hydroxylase deficiency.
 Gene conversion events involving the functional gene and the pseudogene account for many cases of steroid 21-hydroxylase deficiency.
 CAH is an autosomal recessive disorder.
 There are multiple forms of CAH, defined as classical and nonclassical forms based on the amount of enzyme function still present in the patient.

 The classical forms occur in approximately 1 in 10000 to 1 in 20000 births globally, and includes both the salt-wasting (excessive excretion of sodium via the urine causing hyponatremia and dehydration) and simple-virilizing forms.
 Complete loss of enzymatic activity causes the salt-wasting form.
 Variations in the structure of steroid 21-hydroxylase are related to the clinical severity of congenital adrenal hyperplasia.
 Cortisol and aldosterone deficits are associated with life-threatening sodium loss, as the steroids play roles in regulating sodium homeostasis.
 Simple-virilizing CAH patients (~1-2% enzyme function) maintain adequate sodium homeostasis, but exhibit other symptoms shared by the salt-wasting form, including accelerated growth in childhood and ambiguous genitalia in female neonates.

 The nonclassical form is the mildest condition, retaining about 20% to 50% of enzyme function.
 This form is associated with mild and clinically silent cortisol impairment, but an excess of androgens post-puberty.